dannyhope/uxbrighton/_posts/2022-07-12-mentorship-launch-22.md

 A mentoring relationship is beneficial for both sides, Lewis is going to be presenting research that outlines how to create an effective mentoring relationship.

-### How to progress your career with (or without) a mentor – Peter Winchester, Head of Design at Madgex
+### Growing your career with (or without) a mentor – Peter Winchester, Head of Design at Madgex

 <img src="/images/pw.jpeg" alt="Peter Winchester" class="image-align-right"/>